MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/reporting-services-management-pack-run-as-profiles.md

 ## Configure Run As Profiles

-To configure Run As profiles, perform the following steps:
+To configure Run As profiles, follow these steps:

 1. Identify the names of the target computers where the default action account has insufficient rights to monitor SQL Server Reporting Services.